irklka/ApartShare/ApartShare/ClientApp/README.md

 Create React App will add decorator support when the specification advances to a stable stage.

-## Integrating with an API ApartShare
+## Integrating with an API Backend

-These tutorials will help you to integrate your app with an API ApartShare running on another port, using `fetch()` to access it.
+These tutorials will help you to integrate your app with an API backend running on another port, using `fetch()` to access it.

 ### Node